OpenMW/openmw/docs/source/reference/modding/custom-shader-effects.rst

 .. note::

     This is a new feature to inject OpenMW-specific shader effects.
-Only a single effect is currently supported.
-By default, the shader effects will propogate to all a node's children.
-Other propogation modes and effects will come with future releases.
+By default, the shader effects will propagate to all of a node's children.
+    Other propagation modes and effects will come with future releases.

 Soft Effect